When to Arrive?

 - Keep in mind that if you are willing to look beyond walking distance of Concordia University of Edmonton, you will find a greater selection of accommodation, and there are several areas of the city that have convenient access to campus by bus or subway (LRT).
 Maps of bus routes and LRT can be accessed online through the Edmonton Transit Service.

 - Also note that sharing housing can be significantly less expensive than renting an apartment alone.
-You can look for potential roommates in our Facebook group.
+You can look for potential roommates on Places4Students.

 Homestays in Edmonton